 Ingredients

-- Dry Pinto beans - 340g/12 oz Alternatively, use 2 cans of precooked and rinsed pinto beans
+- 340g/ 2 cups Dry brown beans - Alternatively, use 2 cans of precooked and rinsed pinto beans

-- White distilled vinegar - 3 tbs.
-Apple cider vinegar is a suitable substitute
+- 3tbs White distilled vinegar or apple cider vinegar

 - Salt - 1 teaspoon of salt